waprin/waprin.github.io/_posts/2022-10-14-why-im-building-navi.md

 ## I’m the right person to build it

-If you haven’t guessedthis is a topic that I’m extremely passionate about.
+If you haven’t guessed this is a topic that I’m extremely passionate about.
 And what you’ve seen so far is only the tip of the iceberg.

 I also have been coding apps since I was a child.
 I got a degree in Computer Science and have programmer for money for over 15 years.
 I’ve done so at tiny startups and at top tech companies.
 The goal tracker I’m building is not about feature minimalism - it will actually involve coding up some fairly complex logic, synchronized across many devices, with some extensive data architecture challenges.
 Even if a designer with ok coding skills can make a prettier habit tracker app than me, I doubt they can make one as powerful as what I’m building with Navigoals (without the thousands of hours of software engineering and architecture experience that I have).